|

 case.
 Because Carolyn Howard-Johnson has worked in so many fields

-related to marketing and publishing,she can rant fantastic how public
+related to marketing and publishing, she can rant fantastic how public

-relations, journalism, and publishing have changed.
+relations, journalism, and publishing have changed and how publishers

 Find Happiness in Your